n1cklarosa/blog.nicklarosa.net/content/articles/gatsby-two-day-later/index.md

 In the 18 or so hours I have found to work on this, I got a few tutorials videos in, read some docs and got the outline of two sites done.
 You are reading one of them right now.

-This blog is generator from data housed in Markdown files.
+This blog is generated from data housed in Markdown files.
 How neat!

 The second job was building a landing page styled theme for my personal web portfolio at nicklarosa.net.
 I would say I am about 90% through it with some final touches to styling and copy before it is complete.
 With the same amount of images, and a way more modern feel, I am getting results on Google’s page speed insights between 98 and 100 using Netlify’s free hosting!
 I had never really breached 80 using Wordpress without some third party image crunching, costly servers and some complex layering of caches.
 I am over the moon!